Health Information Technology

 - Program and Contact Information

-Health Information Technology is a program offered under Health Administrative Services:
+Health Information Technology is an Associate of Applied Science degree offered in the Health Administrative Service department:

-- In addition to classroom and laboratory course work, students participate in a supervised clinical experience in a hospital medical record department or other health information environment.
+- In addition to course and laboratory course work, students participate in a supervised practicum experience in a hospital medical record department or other health information environment.

 - The Commission on Accreditation for Health Informatics and Information Management Education accredits the Health Information Technology program.